Algoture/KrishiNET/README.md

   - Search and match buyers and farmers based on location, crop type, and production capacity.
   - Notification system to alert users about potential matches.

-- **Contract Management**
-  - Create, edit, and manage farming contracts with clear terms, conditions, and milestones.
-  - Upload and store relevant documents securely.

 - **Price Negotiation**
   - Bidding system to enable price negotiation between farmers and buyers.
   - Access to price benchmarks and market trends for informed decision-making.